MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/6-using-storage-analytics-logging.md

 * Authenticated requests
 * Anonymous requests
 * Successful requests
-* Failed requests, such as timeouts, throttling, network, and authorization errors
+* Failed requests, such as timeouts, throttling, network errors, and authorization errors
 * Server errors
 * Requests that use a shared access signature, both failed and successful
 * Timeout errors for client and server